Chex Mix Recipe for a Crowd!

 Chex mix has lots of components that all go together.

-Extra sauce is a must when crafting the perfect chex mix recipe — Add in a few new things… I can’t just make a recipe as is! 😉
+Extra sauce is a must when crafting the perfect chex mix recipe — some new ingredients are added to the original recipe to make it the perfect combination of flavors.

 What is in Traditional Chex Mix?